$44.9351.84

 The Ukrainian equivalent of the Patriot system could begin intercepting Russian ballistic missiles by the end of the year.
 The Freya project has already received support from Germany, France, and Norway.

-By the end of the year, the Ukrainian equivalent of the Patriot system may carry out its first interception
+By the end of the year, the Ukrainian equivalent of the Patriot system may perform its first interception

 Provided there are no obstacles, the Ukrainian equivalent of the Patriot system could carry out its first interceptions of Russian ballistics by the end of the year.
 This was stated by Denys Shtilerman, co-founder and chief designer of the Ukrainian company Fire Point, during a meeting of the Verkhovna Rada Temporary Commission of Inquiry into possible violations of legislation in the defense sector, anti-corruption legislation, and the observance of rights and freedoms during martial law, reports a correspondent for UNN.

-The question of project implementation deadlines is very acute, but currently any scandals, even in the media, have a negative impact on its realization.
+The question of the project's implementation timeline is very acute, but currently, any scandals—even media-driven ones—negatively impact its progress.

-Responding to a question about when the first launch of ballistic interceptor missiles might be possible, Shtilerman explained: "If everyone runs very fast, we will be able to make the first interception by the end of the year, but everyone needs to move very quickly, and any media scandal is very disruptive.
+Answering the question of when the first launch of ballistic interceptor missiles might be possible, Shtilerman explained: "If everyone runs very fast, we will be able to make the first interception by the end of the year.
+But everyone needs to move very quickly, and any media scandal is a major hindrance.
 We have already lost an entire month writing to everyone and telling everyone that Mindich has no connection to us.
 We are very grateful to the NABU for providing a letter that satisfied our foreign partners, confirming there is no case against Fire Point or its owners."

 According to Shtilerman, the appearance of information in the public space regarding the company's alleged involvement in corruption scandals significantly slows down project implementation processes, especially when it comes to cooperation with Western partners, as they are forced to react to this information and launch additional vetting.
 At the same time, Shtilerman emphasized that the company regularly undergoes inspections and audits, as required by cooperation with foreign companies and government funds.